 Millions of people check their blood pressure at home by using an automated device.
-However, a blood pressure cuff that is the wrong size for your arm can result in “strikingly inaccurate” readings, according to a new study.
+However, a blood pressure cuff that is the wrong size for your arm can result in “strikingly inaccurate” readings, according to a recent study.

 For example, a regular-size cuff used on someone who should be using a small cuff results in a systolic blood pressure reading that is 3.6 points lower on average than the true reading, according to research recently published in JAMA Internal Medicine, a journal of the American Medical Association.